Campus Improvement Plan

 Goal 1: STUDENT ACHIEVEMENT.
 Westchester Academy For International Studies students will master rigorous academic standards to ensure college and career readiness.

-Performance Objective 1: ACHIEVEMENT: By June 2025, Westchester Academy For International Studies will increase student performance on STAAR Redesign end-of course exams in reading and math by at least 1 percentage point in approaches, 2 percentage points in meets, and 2 percentage points in masters.
+Performance Objective 1: ACHIEVEMENT: By June 2026, Westchester Academy For International Studies will increase student performance on STAAR end-of course exams in reading and math by at least 1 percentage point in approaches, 3 percentage points in meets, and 2 percentage points in masters.

 2023-24: Reading: 96% (approaches), 88% (meets), 53% (masters); Math: 95% (approaches), 82% (meets), 42% (masters)